 We are committed to ensuring the privacy and security of all personal information collected from our members, customers and other parties that make contact with us.
 Personal information refers to any information or opinion about an individual whose identity is apparent or may be reasonably ascertained from information or opinion.

-When you make an enquiry or submit an application or registration to Victorian Chamber, we will need to collect information about you so that we can provide your membership entitlements, events, training, professional services or to complete any other transaction.
+When you make an enquiry or submit an application or registration to Victorian Chamber, we will need to collect information about you so that we can offer and provide membership entitlements, events, training, professional services or to complete any other transaction.
 When you ring us, we may also monitor or record telephone calls for staff training and quality maintenance purposes, or to verify discussions which take place.
-This information includes, but is not limited to, details such personal information as your name, your contact details, your requirements and relevant company, business and financial information.
+This information includes, but is not limited to, your name, your contact details, your requirements and relevant company, business and financial information.

 We will take all reasonable steps to ensure that the personal information we collect from you is accurate, up to date and complete and that when we use or disclose that information it remains accurate, up to date and complete.
 If you request that we correct or change information that we have previously provided to third parties, then we will do so provided it is reasonable and practicable to do so.

-This policy does not apply to other websites which you access by using a link from our website.
+This policy does not apply to other websites of third parties which are linked to our website.
 The content and privacy policies of other websites are the responsibilities of their owners.

-We provide your personal information to third parties such as Victorian Chamber Sponsors for their direct marketing of their products and services which we believe may be of interest to you.
-Otherwise we do not sell, rent or trade your personal information to other third parties for other marketing purposes.
+We enter into agreements with third parties for their direct marketing of their products and services which we believe may be of interest to you.
+We do not sell, rent or trade your personal information to third parties for other marketing purposes.